Bisonai/orakl-docs/en/developers-guide/vrf.md

 Let's understand the purpose and arguments of this function:

 - `reqCount`: This is a `uint64` value representing the number of previous requests made.
-It is used to calculate the service fee based on historical data or specific logic defined in the `calculateServiceFee` function.
+By providing the `accId`, you can obtain the `reqCount` by invoking the external function `getReqCount` of the [`Prepayment contract`](https://github.com/Bisonai/orakl/blob/master/contracts/src/v0.1/Prepayment.sol#L212-L214)
 - `numSubmission`: This is a `uint8` value representing the number of submissions for the request.
+The value of `numSubmission` for a VRF request is always `1`.
 - `callbackGasLimit`: This is a `uint32` value representing the gas limit allocated for the callback function.

 By calling the `estimateFee` function with the appropriate arguments, users can get an estimation of the total fee required for their request.
 This can be useful for spending required amount for each request.